-- (i) To calculate the BA / BC on deemed disposal of assets under Para 61 and 62 of Sch 3 if the assets are permanently disused by the Company; - (ii) To continue to claim CA under Para 57 of Sch 3 if the assets are temporarily disused and maintained in readiness to be brought back into use; - (iii) To calculate notional allowance on the asset when the asset was not in use, and to calculate BA / BC on actual disposal.
-However, this treatment is used without any supporting law or provisions in the Act but is generally accepted by the IRB since the Company does not make any claim on CA in its tax computation.
+- To calculate the BA / BC on deemed disposal of assets under Para 61 and 62 of Sch 3 if the assets are permanently disused by the Company; - (ii) To continue to claim CA under Para 56 of Sch 3 if the assets are temporarily disused and maintained in readiness to be brought back into use; - (iii) To calculate notional allowance on the asset during the years when the asset was not in use, and to calculate BA / BC in the year of actual disposal.
+However, this treatment is not based on any supporting law or provisions in the Act but on general practice which is normally accepted by the IRB.